natashamalam/MACoolLoaderFramework/README.md

  - *Swift 5.0*

 # Installation
 Currently available through manual integration.
-Add the MACoolLoaderFramework.framework to your project dragging from the Framework project.
+- Download the code.
+Run the MACoolLoaderFramework framework Project.
+- Expand the 'Product' group.
+MACoolLoaderFramework.framework will be found there.
+- Right click on it and select 'Show in Finder'.
+- Get the 'MACoolLoaderFramework.framework' folder and add it to by drag and drop it into your project.

 # Loader Categories
 ```